 The Rhode Island Homestead Exemption

-Homestead Exemptions Available in a Rhode Island Bankruptcy
+How Much Is the Homestead Exemption in a Rhode Island Bankruptcy?

-Rhode Island lets filers use either the federal exemption system or Rhode Island's state exemption system, so you'll have two homestead amounts to choose between.
+Rhode Island lets filers use the federal exemption system or Rhode Island's state exemption system.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 If you're married, remember that spouses can double some exemption amounts, but not all.
 Find out about other filing considerations for spouses.